fkeruzore/halox/paper/paper.md

 The `halox` package offers a JAX implementation of some widely used properties which, while existing in other libraries focused on halo modeling, do not currently have a publicly available, differentiable and GPU-accelerated implementation, namely:

 * Radial profiles of dark matter halos following a Navarro-Frenk-White [NFW, @Navarro:1997] distribution;
-* The halo mass function of @Tinker:2008, quantifying the abundance of dark matter halos in mass and redshift, including its dependence on cosmological parameters;
+* The halo mass function, quantifying the abundance of dark matter halos in mass and redshift, including its dependence on cosmological parameters;
-* The halo bias of @Tinker:2010.
+* The halo bias.

 The use of JAX as a backend allows these functions to be compilable and GPU-accelerated, enabling high-performance computations; and automatically differentiable, enabling their efficient use in gradient-based workflows, such as sensitivity analyses, Hamiltonian Monte-Carlo sampling for Bayesian inference, or machine learning-based methods.